Sherwin Williams White Snow: Paint Color Review

 If you’re using White Snow on your walls, trims, cabinets, or ALL of the above, they should all be the same white.
 Mixing and matching whites can create a hot mess of clashing undertones.
 There’s RARELY a reason to layer whites unless you’re a glutton for punishment or want to expose the undertones in one white or the other.

-IS WHITE SNOW A GOOD COLOR FOR THE EXTERIOR OF A HOME?
+IS WHITE SNOW A GOOD COLOR FOR AN EXTERIOR?

-While Sherwin William’s has exterior paint in the regular Emerald line, they don’t in the Designers Collection, which is the only product you can get White Snow made in.
-In other words, you can’t paint your exterior White Snow.
+While Sherwin Williams has exterior paint in the regular Emerald line, they don’t in the Designers Collection, which is the only product you can get White Snow made in.
+In other words, you can’t paint your exterior siding White Snow.

 Sherwin Williams Alabaster is another gorgeous shade of white!

-However, if you want to do your exterior trims or doors in White Snow, they do have an exterior product for these surfaces!
+However, if you want to paint your exterior trims or doors in White Snow, they do have an exterior product for these surfaces!
 White Snow is great if you don’t want a cold white color on your exterior trims or doors.
-While it DEFINITELY ‘looks and acts like white,’ it’s not stark or icy.
+While it can ‘look and act like white,’ it’s not stark, icy, OR creamy.

 5 Tips for Choosing an Exterior Paint Color